cogentcore/core/plot/README.md

 TODO: add a Data scatter that plots points to overlay on top of Violin or Box.

+## LegendGroups

+* implements current legend grouping logic -- ends up being a multi-table output -- not sure how to interface.

 ## Histogram

 ## Quartiles